-- Folic acid, for reducing the risk of spina bifida, anencephaly (defect of the brain), and other birth defects
+- Folic acid, for reducing the risk of spina bifida (incomplete closing of the spinal column), anencephaly (defect of the brain), and other birth defects

 What to Eat

-Eating a well-rounded diet with all of the right nutrients along with at least 30 minutes of exercise per day is important for a healthy pregnancy.
-For most pregnant woman, the right amount of calories is:
+Eating a well-rounded diet with all of the right nutrients and getting at least 30 minutes of exercise per day is important for a healthy pregnancy.
+For most normal-weight pregnant women, the right amount of calories is:

 - About 1,800 calories per day during the first trimester